 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meeting on December 14, 2020.
-All members participated in the meeting by video conference call.
-Vice Chancellor T. Andrew Brown and Regent Beverly L. Ouderkirk also participated but did not vote on any case or action.
+Your Professional Practice Committee held its scheduled meeting on December 13, 2021.
+All members were present.
+Chancellor Lester W. Young, Jr., Regent Kathleen M. Cashin, and Regent Susan W. Mittler also attended the meeting, but did not vote on any case or action.

 Professional Discipline Cases

-Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 2 cases.
-In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 26 consent order applications and 5 surrender applications be granted.
+Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 2 cases, with Regent Catherine Collins abstaining from both cases.
+In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 34 consent order applications and 5 surrender applications be granted, with Regent Catherine Collins abstaining from 1 consent order case (Calendar No. 32589).

-These recommendations are made following the review of 33 cases involving ten licensed practical nurses, four registered professional nurses, three licensed practical nurses who are also registered professional nurses, two certified public accountants, one landscape architect, one licensed clinical social worker, one licensed master social worker, one licensed master social worker who is also a licensed clinical social worker, one licensed practical nurse who is also a registered professional nurse and who is also a nurse practitioner (Adult Health), one massage therapist, one pharmacist, and one veterinarian.
+These recommendations are made following a review of 41 cases involving seven registered professional nurses, four licensed practical nurses, four pharmacists, two architects, two licensed clinical social workers, two licensed practical nurses who are also registered professional nurses, two professional engineers, one acupuncturist, one architecture limited liability company, one clinical laboratory technician, one dentist, one dentistry professional limited liability company, one foreign veterinary medicine professional service corporation, one land surveyor, one licensed master social worker who is also a licensed clinical social worker, one optometrist, one pharmacy, one psychologist, one registered dental assistant, one registered professional nurse who is also a veterinary technician, and one veterinarian.

 MOTION FOR ACTION BY FULL BOARD

-Vice-Chancellor and Colleagues: Your Professional Practice Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on December 14, 2020, copies of which have been distributed to each Regent.
+Chancellor and Colleagues: Your Professional Practice Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on December 14, 2021, copies of which have been distributed to each Regent.

 MATTERS NOT REQUIRING BOARD ACTION